Originally written by Megan Erickson, former SDSU Extension Nutrition Field Specialist.

 Many people may find themselves feeling worried or concerned about having enough food in their homes.
 Whether these worries stem from financial troubles, or from concerns about weather related emergencies, food insecurity is a major problem for many South Dakota families.
 One way to help with these worries and concerns is to purchase canned or dried foods, also known as shelf-stable items.

-Shelf-stable means that these foods are able to survive long periods of time on store or home shelves without spoiling.
+Shelf-stable refers to foods which are able to survive long periods of time on store or home shelves without spoiling.
 Unopened and in their sealed containers or packaging, these items can be kept in the pantry and do not need refrigeration.
-Such foods may be found in the canned food section of the grocery store but, dried items like jerkies and fruits and baked items like crackers, cereals and granola are also shelf-stable.
-It is very important to keep in mind that some foods, like canned meats, fruits and vegetables, once opened, will need refrigeration for any leftover amounts.
+Such foods may be found in the canned food section of the grocery store, but dried items, like jerkies and fruits, are commonly found by the baked items, like crackers, cereals and granola, which are also shelf-stable.
+It is very important to keep in mind that, once opened, some foods, like canned meats, fruits and vegetables, will need refrigeration for any leftover amounts.

-Some great examples of shelf-stable foods that are budget friendly and can be used to make delicious, healthful meals including the following:
+Some great examples of budget-friendly, shelf-stable foods, which can be used to make delicious, healthful meals include the following:

-- Proteins: Beans, lentils, peas- all either dried or canned, peanut butter, canned tuna, salmon, chicken and other meats, peanuts and other tree nuts
+- Proteins: Beans, lentils, peas (all either dried or canned), peanut butter, canned tuna, salmon, chicken and other meats, peanuts and tree nuts.

-- Grains & Starchy Foods: Rice, couscous, quinoa, tortillas, and pastas, crackers, cornmeal, wheat flours, along with baking powder, baking soda
+- Grains and Starchy Foods: Rice, couscous, quinoa, tortillas, pastas, crackers, cornmeal, wheat flours, along with baking powder and baking soda.

 Things to Consider